Liquid Crystals in Flow: A New Era in Sensing and Diagnostics

 Liquid crystals (LCs) are the delicate phases of matter that exhibit molecular order, fluidic nature, and birefringent optical properties.
 LCs have been developed as materials suitable for energy- and label-free reporting of the chemical changes occurring at their interfaces, such as the presence of biomolecular, gaseous, or nano-/microscopic species, or the occurrence of the chemical or biochemical interactions/reactions involving these species.

-LC-water interfaces were employed in the most promising sensors as a medium to facilitate the interaction of the LCs with the species.
+LC-water interfaces have been employed in the most promising sensors as a medium to facilitate the interaction of the LCs with the species.
 Although promising, the studies reported were limited to stagnant LC systems, which restricts their use in continuous sensing and diagnostic applications.

 We aim to design highly sensitive, dynamically tunable, and label-free LC-based fluidic sensing platforms.
 Therefore, this proposal is structured to understand: